 Malaysia's highway toll system in 2026 operates across more than 30 concession highways, with the PLUS North-South Expressway being the most important for tourists travelling between Kuala Lumpur, Penang, Ipoh, Johor Bahru, and the east coast.
-Tolls are charged at barrier plazas (you stop and pay) and increasingly at multi-lane free-flow (MLFF) gantries (you drive through at speed with RFID).
-The three payment methods available are: Touch n Go card, RFID sticker linked to Touch n Go eWallet, and cash at selected manned booths.
-For tourists in rental cars, Touch n Go card is the standard approach — most Malaysian rental cars keep a card in a dashboard holder for this purpose.
+Tolls are charged at barrier plazas — where you stop briefly and pay — and increasingly at multi-lane free-flow (MLFF) gantries where you drive through at highway speed using RFID without stopping at all.
+The three payment methods currently available are: Touch n Go card (tap and go), RFID sticker linked to your Touch n Go eWallet (fully automatic), and cash at selected manned booths (being phased out on newer highway sections).
+For tourists in rental cars, the Touch n Go card is the standard approach — most Malaysian rental cars keep a card in a dashboard holder for exactly this purpose.
+Understanding which lane to use, how much balance to carry, and how your rental car is set up makes every toll plaza crossing seamless rather than stressful.

 When customers pick up their rental car from our KL fleet, the first question about highways is almost always: 'How do I pay at toll booths?'
-The answer varies slightly depending on the highway and the car.
-This guide covers everything — from the exact PLUS highway rates for the most popular tourist routes to how RFID works, which lanes to use, and how to budget for tolls across a week-long self-drive holiday.
+The answer varies slightly depending on the highway and the specific car.
+This guide covers everything — from the exact PLUS highway rates for the most popular tourist routes to how RFID works, which lanes to use, and how to budget for tolls across a week-long self-drive holiday in Malaysia.
+Whether you are planning a drive north to Penang, south to Johor Bahru, up to the Cameron Highlands, or simply navigating KL's urban expressways, this guide gives you the numbers and the practical steps to handle every toll plaza with confidence.

 Malaysia's toll plazas are equipped with multiple lane types, each marked with clear signage overhead.
 The standard Touch n Go (TNG) lane is the most common — drive in slowly, tap your card on the reader mounted to the left of your vehicle window, and the barrier lifts within one second.
 Touch n Go card balances can be topped up at any petrol station, 7-Eleven, or bank ATM across Malaysia, making it the most convenient option for tourists.
 Most rental cars — including MJ Adventure Travel's KL fleet — have a TNG card holder mounted on the dashboard near the speedometer.
 When you pick up your rental, check whether the card has a sufficient balance for your planned journey.
 If not, top up at the nearest petrol station before hitting the highway.